H1dd3n0wl/preparation/README.md

 or pick the approach from discussion under the task.

 _TO-DO_:
-Make automating system for creating directory for the solution
+* Make automating system for creating directory for the solution.